 Email security is a critical issue for both personal and business communication.
-Reputable web hosting companies take great care to secure your emails against cyber threats.
+Reputable email hosting services take great care to secure your emails against cyber threats.
 To secure your emails, it is essential to use authentication protocols like DMARC, SPF, and DKIM.

-These protocols help ensure that the email messages are from you and not someone trying to impersonate you.
-You can protect yourself from spam and malware and safeguard your privacy by using authentication protocols.
+These protocols help ensure that the email messages are from you, not someone trying to impersonate you.
+Using authentication protocols, you can protect yourself from spam and malware and safeguard your privacy.

 Let’s take a closer look at each of them.